 - Personal Statement (see details on application form)

-- All applicants can expect to receive notification of status of application by letter within 2-4 weeks following the application deadline.
+- All applicants can expect to receive notification of status of application by letter within two to four weeks following the application deadline.

 - If you are not accepted you must reapply the following year to be considered for program admission the following year.
 At this time, you will be expected to pay the application fee and submit a new background check.